ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 Many who think deeply about the potential of blockchain technology have a "eureka" moment, where it all _clicks_, and the wild valuations of the cryptocurrency space suddenly feel a little meager.
 They realize a future can exist where all agreements between people are ultimately governed not by corruptible institutions but by the cold hard logic of Smart Contract code.

-In this future, individuals decide for themselves which contracts they wish to engage with, rather than by the roll of the dice via the geographical monopolies they happen to be born into.
+In this future, individuals decide for themselves which contracts they wish to engage with, rather than rolling the dice via the geographical monopolies they happen to be born into.
 There are no middlemen as rent-seeking in all areas is replaced by disintermediation, market competition, and price optimization.
 This reality is fairer, cheaper, interoperable, and global.
 It becomes a universal solvent that lubricates the ossified machinery of old.

 A new era of human flourishing is unleashed, as society is unshackled from the inefficiency and opacity of corruption.
 It will be nothing short of a new renaissance, a beaming ray of hope in the face of darker alternatives, and to top it off, it is achievable within our lifetimes.